Back pain and lifting

 Treating Back pain with massage, or other hands on therapy usually deals with the back of the body, where the pain is usually felt.
 In fact, this is what I was doing when I started my practice.
 When I learned about the Psoas or Iliopsoas muscles – which one can only reach from the front of the body – and started treating it, in conjunction with the back, I got longer lasting results.

 Doctors or physiotherapists, might suggest exercises.
 A recent client whose back pain was not improving, despite doing their exercises daily, discovered why.
 They demonstrated them to me and rather than use their core, they were arching their back to lift their legs.
 No one checks that the patients are doing them correctly.
-If done incorrectly, exercises will actually cause back pain or make it worse.
+Which is something I mentioned in ‘why therapy doesn’t work.

 People have commented to me that they couldn’t do Pilates – a practice meant to be helpful for back pain – because it hurt their back.
 This happens because no one wants to feel left out or different.
 So, when in a class, they try to keep up with everyone else, rather than having a slow build-up to a harder level when their muscles have become stronger.